adhixdev/PSP-work-diary/week5.md

 # Week Five

 ## Task Completed
 During this sprint week, we focused on implementing core functionalities and refining the project.
 We successfully integrated several key features and addressed feedback received on 20/02/25.
-Additionally, I completed the STAR report.

 ## Feedback and Tasks to Implement